-African Queen hops are available to be purchased from multiple suppliers.
+African Queen hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of African Queen Hops
+Origin and Geneology of the African Queen Hop

 African Queen is a diploid seedling selected from a cross between 91J7/25 and an SA male 94US2/118.
 It was released in 2014.